mit-dormcon/t-rex/index.md

 ## What's this website?

-This website hosts the backend of [REX Events Viewer][events], which can be found at [dormcon.mit.edu/rex/events][events].
+This website hosts the backend of [REX Events page][events], which can be found at [dormcon.mit.edu/rex/events][events].
 The code that generates this website produces a few files:

 - [index.html](/index.html) - This is the page you're reading right now!
-- [api.json](/api.json) - This structured data is provided to the [REX Events Viewer][events].
+- [api.json](/api.json) - This structured data is provided to the [REX Events page][events].
 Feel free to use it for your own purposes!
 The structure of the JSON is documented as `TRexAPIResponse` in [types.ts](https://github.com/mit-dormcon/website/blob/master/components/t-rex/types.ts) in the main DormCon website repository.
 - [booklet.html](/booklet.html) - This is the web version of the REX booklet, always up to date with the latest changes.

 ## Can I use the API data for my own project?